 The EPA requires regular sampling to ensure drinking water safety.
-The Village of Leesburg conducted contaminant sampling for nitrate, inorganic contaminants, volatile and synthetic organic contaminants, total coliform bacteria, total chlorine, total trihalomethanes (TTHM's), and total haloacetic acids (HAA5) in 2018.
-Samples for lead and copper analysis were also collected in 2018.
+The Village of Leesburg conducted contaminant sampling for nitrate in 2019, inorganic contaminants, volatile, synthetic organic contaminants and radiological contaminants in 2018, total coliform bacteria, total chlorine, total trihalomethanes (TTHM's), and total haloacetic acids (HAA5) in 2019.
+Samples for lead and copper analysis were also collected in 2019.
 Samples are collected for 6 different categories of regulated contaminants, most of which, were not detected in the Village of Leesburg Public Water System.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, is more than one year old.
 Listed in the table is information on those contaminants that were found.